BenKnisley/PyMapKit/docs/Map.md

 - new_layer - a pymapkit.MapLayer object to be added to the Map objects layer list

 __Optional Parameters:__
-- index(default=None): the index where to insert the new layer.
-None adds layer to the top of the map, 0 to the bottom.
+- index(default=-1): the index where to insert the new layer. -1 adds layer to the top of the map, 0 to the bottom.

 __Returns:__ None